-After two weeks of waiting for the crossover finally arrived.
+After two weeks of waiting, the crossover finally arrived.
 I was very excited and connected it up just as quickly as I could and sat down to listen.
 Unfortunately, the crossover did not make any bass improvement so contacted the person who said: “let in burn-in for a week”.
-This I did, the sound did improve but certainly did not live up to my expectations!
+I did, and the sound did improve but certainly did not live up to my expectations!

 The second crossover was hand-built by a Tannoy expert who lived in London.
 I found the gentleman from a friend of a friend who like-me is a Tannoy lover.
-It was an absolute pleasure to meet this person and again we shared many emails.
+It was an absolute pleasure to meet this person, and again we shared many emails.
 The build took over three weeks and another month before the crossovers finally arrived.
+How to improve Bass

 I was ver,y excited when I unpacked this crossover and connected it up as quickly as I was able.
 I pressed play on my CD player and listened.
 The sound I heard was so much better than anything before.
 The difference in clarity made a big impression.
 There was a much-improved sound stage, and I heard more details.
 But even though the ba, ss had improved I still wanted more!
 How to improve Bass

-After three weeks, the crossovers finally arrived and the installation complete.
-But to cut a long story short, I was still missing the depth I was looking for.
+After three weeks, the crossovers finally arrived, and the installation complete.
+But to cut a long story short, I was still missing the depth I wanted.
 I decided to get involved and get my old trusty soldering iron warmed up.
 The two small lamps and connecting resistors had to go.
-After the removal, the crossover was stalled into the enclosure.
-I used a studio-grade cable to connect the drivers to the crossovers and actually soldered the cables directly.
+After the removal, the crossover was fitted into the enclosure.
+I used a studio-grade cable to connect the drivers to the crossovers and soldered the audio cables directly.

-One of my very good friends has a pair of Tannoy Autographs fitted with 15″ monitor Gold drivers.
-The Autographs have a simply amazing sound and I have spent many hours with my friend listening to his varied collection of CD and Vinyl.
+One of my terrific friends has a pair of Tannoy Autographs fitted with 15″ monitor Gold drivers.
+The Autographs have a fantastic sound, and I have spent many hours with my friend listening to his varied collection of CD and Vinyl.
+How to improve Bass